h7-v/kestrel/README.md

 Windows will be supported soon.

 ### Unix Systems
-A precompiled binary on the [releases](https://github.com/maeteu/Kestrel/releases/) page.
+A precompiled binary can be found on the [releases](https://github.com/maeteu/Kestrel/releases/) page.

 If you wish to compile Kestrel yourself, please download QT C++ so that you have the necessary QT libraries on your system.
 Make a directory of your choice for Kestrel and use a command line tool to cd to it.
 Clone the repository by running the following: